PNreal/mini-banking-system/docs/II. TÀI LIỆU PHÂN TÍCH & THIẾT KẾ HỆ THỐNG/Database Design Document (DBD).md

 - DEPOSIT → to_acc NOT NULL và from_acc phải NULL

 - WITHDRAW → from_acc NOT NULL và to_acc phải NULL

+- COUNTER_DEPOSIT → to_acc NOT NULL, from_acc NULL, staff_id và counter_id NOT NULL, transaction_code NOT NULL

 - Giao dịch **atomic** (rollback khi lỗi).